ton1czech/tabcsvly/README.md

 **easy to use** command line convertor (html table -> csv)

-With this application, users can simply enter url to the table and the application will convert it to a CSV file that can be easily opened and edited in spreadsheet programs such as Microsoft Excel or Google Sheets.
-This can be particularly useful for users who need to extract data from web pages or generate reports from HTML tables.
+With this application, users can simply enter url to the table and the application will convert it to a `CSV` file that can be easily opened and edited in spreadsheet programs such as `Microsoft Excel` or `Google Sheets`.
+This can be particularly useful for users who need to extract data from web pages or generate reports from `HTML tables`.

 <br />